michal-h21/make4ht/README.md

 compilation times.

 `make4ht` provides a solution for this issue using a build file, or extensions.
-These can be used for the interaction with external tools.
+These can be used for interaction with external tools.

 `make4ht`  also provides compilation modes, which enables to select commands that should be executed using a command line option.